musaubrian/musaubrian/README.md

 Interested in building **web (apps/sites), CLI's** and contributing to open source projects.

-Feel free to check out my Github projects and reach out if you have any questions or would like to collaborate.
+Feel free to check out my projects and reach out if you have any questions or would like to collaborate.

 Find me at

 <a href="https://twitter.com/_musaubrian"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a>

-**Let's build stuff!**

 <div align=center>
   <hr width="90%"/>